StockNews.com Begins Coverage on Streamline Health Solutions (NASDAQ:STRM)

-StockNews.com initiated coverage on shares of Streamline Health Solutions (NASDAQ:STRM – Free Report) in a research report sent to investors on Friday morning.
+StockNews.com assumed coverage on shares of Streamline Health Solutions (NASDAQ:STRM – Free Report) in a report released on Saturday morning.
 The brokerage issued a sell rating on the stock.

-Streamline Health Solutions (NASDAQ:STRM – Get Free Report) last announced its quarterly earnings data on Wednesday, December 13th.
+Streamline Health Solutions (NASDAQ:STRM – Get Free Report) last released its earnings results on Wednesday, December 13th.
 The company reported ($0.02) EPS for the quarter.
-The firm had revenue of $6.13 million for the quarter.
-Streamline Health Solutions had a negative net margin of 81.36% and a negative return on equity of 29.25%.
+Streamline Health Solutions had a negative return on equity of 29.25% and a negative net margin of 81.36%.
+The company had revenue of $6.13 million for the quarter.

 Institutional Trading of Streamline Health Solutions